iut-ibk/DynaMind-ToolBox/doc/source/introduction.rst

 ============

-DynaMind is a light weight open source GIS workflow engine (similar ArcGIS's model builder) for developers and researchers to build complex simulations based on rich GIS data.
+DynaMind is a light weight open source GIS workflow engine (similar ArcGIS's model builder) for developers and researchers to build complex simulations based on rich GIS data sets.
-Aim is to build small but reusable modules, that combined, can solve complex problems.
+Aim is to build small and reusable modules, that combined, can solve complex problems.
 DynaMind provides the foundation  complex scientific simulations by providing a light weight workflow engine

 (i) workflow engine